-Roy Kim 2012 Roy Kim won Korea’s hit TV show Superstar K4.
+Roy Kim 2012 In 2012, Roy Kim won Korea’s hit TV show Superstar K4.
 The prize included $500,000, professional music production, a Nissan Cube, and the opportunity to perform at the Mnet Asian Music Awards.
-He received Mnet’s Booming Star and Hot Music Cover awards, and has been at the top of Korean pop music charts.
+He received Mnet’s Booming Star and Hot Music Cover awards and has been at the top of Korean pop music charts.

-Jennifer Pharr-Davis 2001 Jennifer Pharr-Davis held the record for the fastest thru hike of the Appalachian Trail with a time of 46 days, 11 hours, and 20 minutes from 2011 to 2015.
-Today, she holds the women’s record for the fastest thru hike.
+Jennifer Pharr-Davis 2001 In 2011, Jennifer Pharr-Davis set the record for the fastest thru hike of the Appalachian Trail with a time of 46 days, 11 hours, and 20 minutes.
 She has written two memoirs: Becoming Odyssa and Called Again.

-Roberts S. Blossom 1942 Actor and poet.
-Career highlights from 50 years on stage and in movies include four Obie awards, roles in many movies including Slaughterhouse Five (1972), The Great Gatsby (1974), Close Encounters of the Third Kind (1977), Escape from Alcatraz (1979), The Quick and The Dead (1995) and Home Alone (1990).
-As a poet, has published six books.
-Brother, Douglas 1941, also attended Asheville School.
+Roberts S. Blossom 1942 Blossom was an actor and poet.
+His career highlights from 50 years on stage and in movies include four Obie awards and roles in many movies, including Slaughterhouse Five (1972), The Great Gatsby (1974), Close Encounters of the Third Kind (1977), Escape from Alcatraz (1979), The Quick and The Dead (1995) and Home Alone (1990).
+He published six books of poetry.
+His brother, Douglas Blossom 1941, also attended Asheville School.

-Allen C. Mayer 1940 Retired Vice President and Chairman of Oscar Mayer & Co.
+Allen C. Mayer 1940 Mayer served as the Vice President and Chairman of Oscar Mayer & Co.

-Ralph E. Garner 1970 President of T.W.
+Ralph E. Garner 1970 Garner was president of T.W.
 Garner Food Company, primarily known for the hot sauce “Texas Pete” and Garners jams, jellies and preserves.

-David Rickenbacker 1944 And Brother, William Rickenbacker 1945 Sons of Board of Trustee member Eddie Rickenbacker who was best known as a World War I fighter ace.
+William Rickenbacker 1945 and David Rickenbacker 1944 William and David were sons of Board of Trustee member Eddie Rickenbacker, who was best known as a World War I fighter ace.
 He was also a race car driver and automotive designer, a government consultant in military matters and a pioneer in air transportation.
-During his lifetime, Rickenbacker worked with many influential civilian and military leaders.
-He had keen insight into technology, and vision for future improvements.
-Among other events, he participated in or observed Armistice Day on the Western Front and the Hindenburg explosion.

 Leslie Ann Keller 1977